BernardoSemiOficial/BernardoSemiOficial/README.md

 ###

-<p align="left">I'm currently working on a project with HTML, CSS, SCSS, Javascript, React, Vue, Typescript, NodeJS and Shopify Liquid.<br><br>- I am currently learning Javascript, React and Typescript.<br>- I'm looking for projects that mainly involve these 9 technologies.<br>- Ask me about: Front-End, Back-end and Technology Development.<br>- Curious about: technology, science, social policy.<br>- Student at FIAP (Faculty of Information Technology and Administration in São Paulo) - 7th Semester.</p>
+<p align="left">I'm currently working on a project with HTML, CSS, SCSS, Javascript, React, Vue, Angular, Typescript, NodeJS and Shopify Liquid.<br><br>- I am currently learning Javascript, React and Typescript.<br>- I'm looking for projects that mainly involve these 9 technologies.<br>- Ask me about: Front-End, Back-end and Technology Development.<br>- Curious about: technology, science, social policy.<br>- Student at FIAP (Faculty of Information Technology and Administration in São Paulo) - 7th Semester.</p>

 ###